schveiguy/raylib-d/README.md

 "libs": [ "raylib" ],
 "lflags-posix" : ["-L."],
 "lflags-osx" : ["-rpath", "@executable_path/"],
+"lflags-linux" : ["-rpath=$$ORIGIN"],
 ```

-The `lflags-posix` and `lflags-osx` lines are unnecessary if your library is copied to `/usr/local/lib`
+The OS-specific `lflags` lines are unnecessary if your library is copied to `/usr/local/lib`

-The `-rpath` flags allow the system to load the library from the local directory without using environment variables.
+The `-rpath` flag allows the system to load the library from the local directory without using environment variables.

-*Note: I have not tested on Linux, which also has rpath options.
-If someone wants to test and tell me the correct way to do this, I'll include it*

 ## Using the correct library